Roof Repair and Replacement FAQs

 Have a question about roofing and renovations?
 Check out our list of frequently asked questions below to see if we are able to answer your question.
-If after reading the answer you have further questions, please feel free to contact us today to talk with one of our experts:
+If after reading the answer, you have further questions, please feel free to contact us today to talk with one of our experts:

 Roofing product manufacturers offer a variety of warranties on their products.
 Take a close look at those warranties to see what responsibilities and financial obligations manufacturers will assume if their products fail to reach their expected lives.

-Though the CertainTeed and GAF shingles we use today have lifetime warranties, they didn’t a decade ago.
+Though the Certain Teed and GAF shingles we use today have lifetime warranties, they didn’t a decade ago.
 We tell our customers that 12 years is a good rule of thumb to go by.
 At that point, check for these warning signs:

 If a residential roof is over 15 years old, we recommend you call us out for a look.
-Sometimes damage isn’t visible to the untrained eye on the ground, and catching it early can avoid expensive interior repairs in the future.
+Sometimes the damage isn’t visible to the untrained eye on the ground, and catching it early can avoid expensive interior repairs in the future.

-Many roofing contractors may be willing to simply nail new shingles on top of old shingles, but we always advises stripping the old materials complete off, all the way down to the deck, and then adding the new materials.
+Many roofing contractors may be willing to simply nail new shingles on top of old shingles, but we always advise stripping the old materials complete off, all the way down to the deck, and then adding the new materials.
 Any defects, vulnerabilities, and potential problems in the plywood deck or truss system will go unnoticed unless you de-nail & re-nail.

 Here are a few situations where you will need to remove the old roof before completing a reroofing service:

 A shingle at the end of its life is bubbled in appearance and brittle to the touch.
-A 20 year shingle is warranted by the manufacturer to have a useful life, under optimal ventilation conditions, of 20 years.
+A 20-year shingle is warranted by the manufacturer to have a useful life, under optimal ventilation conditions, of 20 years.
 Hail does several things:

 There are several primary types of roof ventilation:

 The best option for the money is a ridge vent.
 This vent is positioned along the entire length of the roof peak.
-In addition to their effectiveness, ridge vents blend in with the roof line, making them less visible from the ground.
-After years of testing and research it has been proven that ridge vents with external baffles, combined with under eave venting, is the most efficient and effective system that can be installed in your home.
+In addition to their effectiveness, ridge vents blend in with the roofline, making them less visible from the ground.
+After years of testing and research, it has been proven that ridge vents with external baffles, combined with under eave venting, is the most efficient and effective system that can be installed in your home.